baibhavrajput/Campus-Connect-App-Android-Kotlin/README.md

 ## About App

-College app for a College Administration, Faculty and Students
+**Campus Connect** is an Android app for a College Administration, Faculty and Students

 - It divided 2 Sections